cal-poly-dxhub/generic-chatbot-framework/README.md

 -   **Chat Lambda Function**: This lambda function stores and retrieves chat messages for user's chat sessions in a DynamoDB table, enabling the maintenance of conversational context.

 -   **Inference Lambda Function**: The Inference Lambda Function handles user queries and provides natural language responses.
-It interacts with either the similarity search function or Bedrock Knowledge Base to retrieve relevant context information based on the user's query and fetches the user's chat session messages from the chat lambda function.
+It interacts with Bedrock Knowledge Base to retrieve relevant context information based on the user's query and fetches the user's chat session messages from the chat lambda function.
 By combining context retrieval, chat session awareness, and leveraging large language models, the Inference Lambda Function ensures accurate and contextually relevant answers to user queries.

--   **Vector Store**: The solution supports two vector store options:

-    -   **Amazon Aurora PostgreSQL**: A serverless cluster with the PGVector extension to store document chunks and embeddings when using the default ingestion pipeline.
-    -   **Amazon OpenSearch Serverless**: A managed vector search service that integrates with Bedrock Knowledge Base, offering enhanced scalability and built-in high availability through standby replicas.

--   **Document Ingestion**: The solution provides two ingestion paths:

-    -   **Default Pipeline**: An AWS Step Function that orchestrates document processing, including:
-        -   Document chunking and preprocessing
-        -   Embedding generation
-        -   Vector store ingestion (Aurora PostgreSQL)
+-   **Vector Store**: Amazon S3 Vectors provides native vector storage and similarity search capabilities within Amazon S3, offering scalable and cost-effective vector storage for document embeddings.

-    -   **Amazon Bedrock Knowledge Base**: A managed document ingestion service that provides:
+-   **Document Ingestion**: Amazon Bedrock Knowledge Base provides a managed document ingestion service that:
-        -   Built-in document processing and chunking
+    -   Performs built-in document processing and chunking
-        -   Automatic embedding generation
+    -   Generates embeddings automatically
-        -   Direct integration with OpenSearch Serverless
+    -   Integrates directly with S3 Vectors
-        -   Simplified management through Bedrock console
+    -   Enables simplified management through Bedrock console

 -   **Chat History Data Store**: A DynamoDB table which stores the user's chat session messages.